-The more people who used these painkillers, the more money that Purdue Pharma made.
-Despite knowing how addictive the drug was, the company’s aim was to make doctors feel comfortable with prescribing it.
+As more people used these painkillers, Purdue Pharma made more money.
+Despite knowing how addictive the drug was, the company aimed to make doctors feel comfortable prescribing it.
 In the end, the drug found its way into the hands of millions of Americans.

 Opioid addiction is still a major problem in America.
 In fact, painkillers like OxyContin claim thousands of lives each year.
-Thankfully, you do not have to become another statistic with the help of Santé Center.
+Thankfully, you do not have to become another statistic with the help of Santé Center for Healing.
 We provide a number of addiction treatment programs, including:

 Fight back against your addiction, and take your life back.
 Let Santé Center for Healing show you the path to recovery.
 Finding the right treatment center can be hard.
 We help you every step of the way during your recovery.
 Addiction can be beaten, no matter how far gone you may feel.
 Reach out to us today at 866.238.3154 to learn more and make an appointment with our expert staff.